prasaar/aiwhispr/README.md

 ```

 [local]
-AIWhispr requires a local working directory which is used to extract text.The working-dir can be cleaned up after indexing.
+AIWhispr requires a local working directory that is used to extract text.The working-dir can be cleaned up after indexing.

 The index-dir configuration points to a path where AIWhispr will store a local SQLite3 database which is used when indexing the content.